 If you suspect someone has been exposed to carbon monoxide, immediately move them to an open area with fresh air and call 911 or the applicable safety phone number.
 If oxygen is available on site and the victim is breathing, administer 100-percent oxygen using a tight-fitting mask.

-If the victim has stopped breathing, perform cardiopulmonary resuscitation ONLY if you are trained on doing so for carbon monoxide victims.
+If the victim has stopped breathing, perform cardiopulmonary resuscitation ONLY if you are trained to do so for carbon monoxide victims.
 If you are not specifically trained, you could expose yourself to potentially fatal levels of carbon monoxide by performing cardiopulmonary resuscitation.

-Employers can reduce the risk of carbon monoxide poisoning by ensuring there is sufficient ventilation, by maintaining equipment properly, by eliminating the use of gasoline-powered equipment indoors or in partially enclosed places, and by installing carbon monoxide detectors wherever a hazard might exist, or by providing wearable carbon monoxide monitors with audible alarms.
+Employers can reduce the risk of carbon monoxide poisoning by ensuring there is sufficient ventilation, maintaining equipment properly, eliminating the use of gasoline-powered equipment indoors or in partially enclosed places, installing carbon monoxide detectors wherever a hazard might exist, and providing wearable carbon monoxide monitors with audible alarms.
 The use of gas-powered appliances should be prohibited in enclosed areas without proper ventilation.

 Workers can help by reporting any conditions to management that could lead to the accumulation of carbon monoxide.
 Promptly report any dizziness, drowsiness or nausea and tell your employer and your doctor right away if you have been exposed to carbon monoxide.